 The ADC083000 demultiplexes the output data of each of the two ADCs on the die onto two LVDS output buses (total of four buses, two for each ADC).
 For each of the two converters, the results of successive conversions start on the falling edges of the CLK+ pin and are available on one of the two LVDS buses.
 The results of conversions that start on the rising edges of the CLK+ pin are available on the other LVDS bus.
-This means that, the word rate at each LVDS bus is 1/2 the ADC083000 input clock rate and the two buses must be multiplexed to obtain the entire 3 GSPS conversion result.
+This means that the word rate at each LVDS bus is 1/2 the ADC083000 input clock rate and the two buses must be multiplexed to obtain the entire 3 GSPS conversion result.

 Since the minimum recommended input clock rate for this device is 500 MHz, the sampling rate can be reduced to as low as 1 GSPS by using the results available on all four LVDS busses.
-The effective sampling rate can be reduced to as low as 250 MSPS by decimating the data by the use of one bus.
+The effective sampling rate can be reduced to as low as 250 MSPS by decimating the data by using one bus and a 500MHz clock.

 There is one LVDS output clock pair (DCLK+/-) available for use to latch the LVDS outputs on all buses.
 Whether the data is sent at the rising or falling edge of DCLK is determined by the sense of the OutEdge pin, as described in Section 2.4.3.
 DDR (Double Data Rate) clocking can also be used.
 In this mode a word of data is presented with each edge of DCLK, reducing the DCLK frequency to 1/4 the input clock frequency.
-When the device is in DDR mode, address 1h, bit-8 must be set to 0b.
+When the device is in DDR mode, register address 1h, bit 8 must be set to 0b.
 See the Timing Diagram section for details.
 The OutV pin is used to set the LVDS differential output levels.
 See Section 2.4.4.

 The output format is Offset Binary.
-Accordingly, a full-scale input level with $\rm V{IN^+}$ positive with respect to $\rm V{IN^-}$ will produce an output code of all ones, a full-scale input level with $\rm V{IN^-}$ positive with respect to $\rm V{IN^+}$ will produce an output code of all zeros and when $\rm V{IN^+}$ and $\rm V{IN^-}$ are equal, the output code will vary between codes 127 and 128.
+Accordingly, a full-scale input level with V ${\rm IN}$ + positive with respect to V ${\rm IN}$ - will produce an output code of all ones, a full-scale input level with V ${\rm IN}$ - positive with respect to V ${\rm IN}$ + will produce an output code of all zeros and when V ${\rm IN}$ + and V ${\rm IN}$ - are equal, the output code will be 128.